 Terminal equipment using a U-LT loop or S loop must be assigned an ISDN directory number (ISDN DN).
-This allows the TE to be assigned lines and to communicate with other devices connected to the ICS.
-Each DN can be assigned to only one TE and to one loop.
+This allows you to assign lines to the terminal equipment and allows the TE to communicate with other devices connected to the ICS.
+Each DN can be assigned only to one TE and to one loop.